cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/security-identity-goteleport.md

       - ./letsencrypt:/etc/letsencrypt
 ```

-Create the two folder `./data` and `./letsencrypt` and execute:
+Next, create two directories, namely `./data` and `./letsencrypt`.
+Once done, execute the following command:

     > docker compose up

-And open http://localhost:81 in your browser.
-The default username is "admin@example.com" and the password is "changeme".
-On first login you will need
+Now, navigate to http://localhost:81 on your web browser.
+The default login credentials are "`admin@example.com`" for the username and "`changeme`" for
-to change these user name and credentials. **You should configure a real e-mail address, because Let's Enrypt will contact you on that e-mail
-address**.
+the password.
+On first login you'll be prompted to update these details.  **It's advisable to set a valid email address, as Let's Encrypt will use
+this to get in touch with you**.

 #### Configure SSL Certificate and DuckDNS as DNS-01 Provider

-Next click on "SSL Certificates" at the top.
-Then click on "Add SSL Certificate" at the right top.
-In the field "Domain Names" enter:
+Firstly, navigate to "SSL Certificates" located at the top of the page.
+Once there, click on "Add SSL Certificate" positioned at the top right corner.
+In the "Domain Names" field, input the following:

 - `teleport-host-behind-my-router.duckdns.org`
 - `*.teleport-host-behind-my-router.duckdns.org`

-Enter both of them individually and press return/enter after each[^otherdnsprovidercnamerecord].
+Remember to enter each of them separately, hitting return/enter after each entry[^otherdnsprovidercnamerecord].

-Enable the "Use a DNS Challenge" and select as the DNS provider in the drop down list "DuckDNS" and put in the "Credentials File Content":
+Next, activate the "Use a DNS Challenge" option and choose "DuckDNS" as your DNS provider from the available options in the drop-down list.
+In the "Credentials File Content" field, substitute ... with the token you copied earlier:

     dns_duckdns_token=...

-Replacing `...` with the token you copied above.

-Put in the "Propagation Seconds" something like "120" or higher to make sure that the DNS changes have enough time to propagate.
+In the "Propagation Seconds" field, input a value such as "120" or higher.
+This ensures that the DNS changes have ample time to propagate.

-Confirm the "I Agree to the Let's Enrypt Terms of Service" check box and press the Save button.
-You may need to wait for up to the 120 seconds that
-you configured until you get your certificate.
+Ensure to check the "I Agree to the Let's Encrypt Terms of Service" box and hit the Save button.
+Be patient, as you may need to wait for up to the 120 seconds that you configured until your certificate is ready.

-Finally download the generated certificate by going to the &#8942; (three vertical dots) to the right of your SSL certificate entry and select
-"Download".
-This will download `certificate.zip` with the following content:
+Lastly, download the generated certificate by clicking on the &#8942; (three vertical dots) located to the right of your SSL certificate entry and selecting "Download".
+This action will download a `certificate.zip` file with the following content:

      Length      Date    Time    Name
     ---------  ---------- -----   ----